We are grounded in the example of Jesus and committed to a fuller expression of God's heart

 Transformed by Grace

-We believe grace is God’s pathway to transformation—beginning in our own hearts and extending into our communities.
-While the abortion debate focuses on changing other people, Christians transformed by grace are freed to look inward and focus on our own call to Christlikeness.
+Jesus taught that grace is God’s pathway to transformation, beginning in our own hearts and extending into our communities.
+Grace meets us in our complex human condition and moves us toward curiosity and compassion—for ourselves, as we acknowledge ways we may have contributed to harm in this conversation; for those who hold different policy views than we do; and for those with lived experience of unintended pregnancy and abortion.
+While the abortion debate focuses on changing other people, Christians transformed by grace are freed to look inward and focus on our own call to resemble Jesus.

 Our Approach to Scripture